-Citizen-Led Efforts to Reform Redistricting
+Citizen-Led Efforts to Reform Redistricting in 2018

 In just a few years, voting districts will be redrawn across the country.
 Advocacy and grassroots groups in a number of states are busy drafting ballot proposals and launching campaigns that support legislation aimed at curbing gerrymandering.